DiveFish/PPATS/material/statistics/LAS/README.md

 # Filtered LAS for PPs

 ## General remarks
 For prepositions, preposition-noun and preposition-order combinations, a minimum frequency of 10 was required to be listed in the statistics.
 If more than 20 items reached this threshold, only the 20 items with the lowest LAS were included.
+Attachment scores represent results from the `dpar` baseline parser compared to the gold standard.

 ## Content
 * `prep-nmod`: LAS for all prepositions where the PP is in an nmod relation to the (nominal) head